bastet27/bastet27/README.md

 *Currently, I have no certifications, but I am exploring training and certification options.*

 ## Projects
-- **WiCyS SANS Security Scholarship** – Currently participating in the scholarship program to gain practical experience and training.
+- **WiCyS SANS Security Scholarship**
+  Participating in the [WiCyS Security Training Scholarship](https://www.wicys.org/benefits/security-training-scholarship/), which includes:
+  - Progressing through TryHackMe's structured learning paths, such as Intro to Cybersecurity, Pre-Security, and Jr. Pen Tester.
+  - Solved Tier 2 CTF challenges involving web exploitation, cryptographic puzzles, packet analysis, and exploit development.
+  - Applied tools like Hydra for brute-forcing, CyberChef for decoding, Wireshark for analyzing packet captures, and Metasploit for exploiting vulnerabilities.